-A UN battle cry
+Daily Briefing: A UN battle cry

 President Joe Biden told the United Nations General Assembly that Moscow believes the world will grow weary of the war in Ukraine, allowing it to brutalize its neighbor without consequence.
 Also in the news: The Federal Reserve is expected to hold still on interest rate hikes and rumblings about paying for X, formerly known as Twitter.